 - Homemade egg and veggie quiches- frozen ahead of travel

 Freezer meals are perfect for camping.
 These then defrost, and you can either eat cold or heat up, use alfoil trays to heat over the fire!

 - Minces with plenty of vegetables, legumes or lentils to bulk them up and use of herbs and spices to flavour

 - Stir fries, curries, stews, casseroles or slow cooked meals also freeze very well!

 - Homemade Shepard’s Pie is another family favourite.
-Make this at home in the comfort of your own kitchen and then layer it up in a foil trayand toss it on the campfire for 20 minutes or until it is hot and bubbly.
-Hot tip: use pumpkin as an alternative to potato, or mix in a small amount of potato/sweet potato with the pumpkin to finish the top layer and reduce starchy carbohydrate calories if focusing on weight loss.
+Check page 62 of your LifeShape cookbook for a great recipe.
+Make this at home and then layer it up in a foil tray and toss it on the campfire for 20 minutes or until it is hot and bubbly.
+Hot tip: use pumpkin as an alternative to potato, or mix in a small amount of potato/sweet potato with the pumpkin to finish the top layer and reduce starchy carbohydrate calories if focusing on weight loss

-- LifeShape Bars, Shakes or Soups are easy to do whilst camping depending on your progress in the program.
+- LifeShape LED Bars, Shakes or Soups are easy to use whilst camping (depending on your progress in the program)

-- Muesli bars or protein bars such as the Carmans range
+- Muesli bars, energy bars or protein bars such as the Carmans range

 - Dried chickpeas/ fava beans in portioned packets

 - Homemade protein balls or bliss balls, ask your dietitian for a recipe